sopra-fs22-group-36/screw-your-neighbor-server/doc/m2/FS22-Group-36-M2-Report.md

 | GET /{id}        | 200 <br> 403 (Not allowed to see player) <br> 404 <br>                           |                                                 |
 | PATCH /{id} <br> | 200 <br> 400 <br> 404 <br> 422 <br> 403 (Not allowed to patch other player) <br> | Set player name                                 |

-Side effect: creates a session that we can identify which player performs the request.
+Side effect: creates a player session so that all the player's further requests can be identified.

 \newpage